HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="cache-control-header-usage.png",
-  caption="Cache control header usage.", description="A bar chart showing that on desktop 23% of websites use Cache Control Only, 1% of them use Expiries only and 51% of them use both.
+  caption="Cache control header usage.", description="A bar chart showing that on desktop 23% of websites use Cache Control Only, 1% of them use Expires only and 51% of them use both.
 25% of the websites do not use any caching on desktop.
-On mobile 22% of websites use Cache Control Only, 1% of them use Expiries only and 51% of them use both.
+On mobile 22% of websites use Cache Control Only, 1% of them use Expires only and 51% of them use both.
 26% of the websites do not use any caching on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=1354451270&format=interactive", sheets_gid="326683091", sql_file="cache_header_usage.sql"